AccelAI/AI-DL-Enthusiasts-Meetup/Research-Discussion-Sessions/Readme.md

 ### Prior to the Discussion:

- 1. Email Organizers: John Jameson (john.paperdis@gmail.com) and Laura Montoya (lauramontoya@accel.ai) the following:
+ 1. Email Organizers: John Jameson (john.paperdis@gmail.com) and Laura Montoya (meetup@accel.ai) the following:

     a.
 One or more papers you’d like to discuss (only one will be chosen)